 - Sew in any loose ends.

-- Make in a variety of colours and experiment with different yarns.
+Make in a variety of colors and experiment with different yarns.

 Chin Ties >